 T-Mobile offers anyone subscribed to the T-Mobile Essentials, Magenta, and Magenta Max plans unlimited texting in more than 210 countries.
 You still need to pay for calls, which will set you back $0.25 per minute.
 You’ll also only get data included on Magenta and Magenta Max.
-Unfortunately, there’s a 128kbps cap for the download speed is capped at 128Kbps for the Magenta plan and 512Kbps for Magenta Plus — hardly the high-speed LTE you enjoy at home.
+Unfortunately, there’s a 128kbps cap for the download speed with the Magenta plan and 512Kbps for Magenta Plus.
+That’s nowhere close to the high-speed LTE you enjoy at home.

 Customers with qualifying plans can also buy an International Pass for $5 per day that will allow for LTE speeds for up to 512MB per day, as well as unlimited calling.

 Look for local options when going abroad

-All the international travel SIM cards and carrier roaming plans mentioned above are great options, as you can set them up before you go on vacation and connect online as soon as you land.
-However, you can also opt for a prepaid SIM card from one of the carriers based in the country you’re visiting.
+International travel SIMs and carrier roaming plans are worth considering.
+However, that is mostly because you can set them up before you go on vacation.
+However, you can also get a prepaid SIM card from a local network carrier in the place you’re visiting.
 This will almost always offer more bang for the buck.